How to File a Noise Complaint Against Upstairs Neighbors (Step-by-Step)

 upstairs-neighbor noise-complaint tenant-guide

 If your upstairs neighbor keeps you awake, verbal complaints often go nowhere.
-The fastest way to get action is to file a complaint with objective details and a clear pattern.
+The best next step is usually a complaint with clear details and a visible pattern.

 This guide gives you a practical process you can use tonight.